How Common Are Fibroids?

 Prevalence of Asymptomatic Uterine Fibroids

-Another high-quality study randomly-selected US women ages 35-49 and screened them for uterine fibroids.
+Another high-quality study randomly selected US women ages 35-49 and screened them for uterine fibroids.
 The study found that 60% of African-American women had developed uterine fibroids by age 35.

 By age 50, that figure increased to 80%.
 Likewise, 40% of caucasian women had developed fibroids by age 35, and almost 70% by age 50.² The majority of these women did not report fibroid symptoms.
+This study has also helped to establish that uterine fibroids are significantly more common in African-American women than in women of other racial profiles.

 While the majority of fibroid cases are asymptomatic and therefore go undetected, fibroids are still extremely common even when we only consider symptomatic cases.